 These accessibility resources are free to download.
 If you’re able, please consider a donation to Together We Bloom, so that they may continue their work to make our community more inclusive.

 The sensory-friendly zone, strategically placed away from the live stage and crowded areas, provides a less-intense, more sensory-friendly experience to support neurodivergent or disabled attendees or anyone with sensory-sensitivities.
 This area will include a canopy tent and ample shade with room to sit in the shade or to move around to help meet a variety of sensory needs and preferences.
 Kids and adults are welcome to come and stay as long as they like.
 Picnic blankets, fidgets, and ear defenders will be available to borrow.
-For an even quieter, low-light environment, the sensory vehicle will be parked nearby.
+For an even quieter, low-light environment, the sensory vehicle will be parked nearby or anyone who needs a break from the crowds or noise.

 Sensory Activation Vehicle